France says anti-IS coalition must turn attention to Aleppo

 Fabius' comments came just three days after Turkish President Tayyip Erdogan was in Paris to meet President Francois Hollande.
 During that visit Erdogan sought to get backing from Paris for his calls to tackle Assad as well as Islamic State.

-Erdogan specifically criticised the U.S.-led coalition's action in Syria calling for the focus to shift from the Kurdish town of Kobani near the Turkish border to other areas in Syria.
+Erdogan specifically criticized the U.S.-led coalition's action in Syria calling for the focus to shift from the Kurdish town of Kobani near the Turkish border to other areas in Syria.

 Paris, which is taking part in air strikes in Iraq, has given Iraqi Peshmerga fighters weapons and training, but has ruled out carrying out air strikes in Syria.